 Maryland offers two opportunities to visit the home of author, editor and scientist Rachel Carson (1907-1964) and both places are in Montgomery County: one is her actual home and the other is a park named after her as a tribute.
 The two locations are approximately 13 miles apart.

 The Rachel Carson House at 11701 Berwick Road is in Silver Spring.
 It is where she wrote her most popular and longstanding book, Silent Spring, which speaks to her belief in the importance of clean, natural water by ridding it of pesticides and pollution.
 A film trailer based on the book can be found here: A Sense of Wonder.
 The book is also distinctly featured in Carl Hiaasen’s young adult novel entitled Skink No Surrender, which is recommended for middle school students to adult readers.
 Read more about Carson at rachelcarson.org.

 The house is occasionally open to the public for tours.
-More information can be found at http://rachelcarsonlandmarkalliance.org/about-the-landmark.
-(When you visit the Alliance’s website, please note that it requires viewers to get written permission to copy and use its images or quotes from Rachel Carson.)
+More information can be found at https://rachelcarsonlandmarkalliance.org/about-the-landmark.
+(When you visit the Alliance’s website, be aware that it requires viewers to get written permission to copy and use its images or quotes from Rachel Carson.)

 Rachel Carson Conservation Park

 The second opportunity to connect with the writer’s memory is to visit Rachel Carson Conservation Park (https://www.montgomeryparks.org), a 650-mile park offering trails to help visitors discover the natural world she worked all of her adult life to protect.
 The address is 22201 Zion Road in Olney.